 - Grants.gov - Grant Making AgenciesBrief descriptions of the 26 Federal agencies that use the Grants.gov portal to post funding opportunities

-The database can be searched by a variety of parameters.
+The database can be searched by a variety of parameters, including key words and federal organization.

-The assigned CFDA# identifies the program, but may not be not a unique identifier for a specific competition or submission deadline.
+Note: The assigned CFDA# identifies the program, but may not be a unique identifier for a specific competition or submission deadline.

 - FedBizOpps.govFederal Business Opportunities, commonly known as Fed Biz Opps or FBO, is a free web-based portal which allows vendors to review federal procurement opportunities over $25,000.
 Postings include grant funding opportunities from some agencies, most notably the Dept. of Energy and the Dept. of Defense, including DARPA.